Harvey Korman: Marriages

 Korman was married to Donna Ehlert from 1960 to 1977 and they had two children, Maria and Christopher Korman.
 He married Deborah Korman (née Fritz) in 1982 and was married to her until he died in 2008.
 They had two daughters together, Kate and Laura Korman.

 Death

 Korman died at age 81 on May 29, 2008, at UCLA Medical Center as the result of complications from a ruptured abdominal aortic aneurysm he had suffered four months earlier.
-He is interred at Santa Monica's Woodlawn Cemetery.
+He is entombed in a crypt at Santa Monica's Woodlawn Cemetery within its Unity Corridor Mausoleum.